 Simon Bainbridge (UK)

-Simon is an arts editor and writer specialising in contemporary photography and the editorial director of 1854 Media, since 2003, transforming it from a weekly journal into an award-winning monthly magazine.
+Simon is an arts editor and writer specialising in contemporary photography.
+He is the former editorial director of 1854 Media, since 2003, transforming it from a weekly journal into an award-winning monthly magazine.
 He initiated BJP's annual talent platform, Ones To Watch and Portrait of Britain.
-In addition, he has curated exhibitions at photography festivals from the UK to North America, and is an external assessor at The Royal Academy of Art in The Hague (KABK) and École cantonale d'art de Lausanne (ECAL).
+In addition, he has curated exhibitions at photography festivals from the UK to North America, and is an external assessor at KABK and ECAL.
 His first book, Magnum Portraits, will be published by Laurence King in August 2020.

 Skinder Hundal (UK)